Slumdog Millionaires

 Dharavi

-Ollie and Neem had more intimate ceremonies to perform so the rest of the Irish (American and Scottish) contingent were booked on the Reality ToursĀ –Ā Slum Tour and City Heritage Tour for the whole day.
+Ollie and Neem had more intimate ceremonies to perform so the rest of the Irish (American and Scottish) contingent were booked on the Reality Tours – Slum Tour and City Heritage Tour .

-Our guides were Dinesh and Suresh and after getting comfortable in the bus they proceeded to break the day down for us and to prepare us for what we would experience in Dharavi, the king of the slums!
+Our guides were Dinesh and Suresh and after getting comfortable in the bus they proceeded to break the day down and to prepare us for what we would experience in Dharavi, the ‘king of the slums’!

-What is a Slum? – AĀ slumĀ is usually a highly populatedĀ urbanĀ residential area consisting mostly of closely packed, decrepit housing units in a situation of deteriorated or incomplete infrastructure, inhabited primarily by impoverished persons.
+What is a Slum? – A slum is usually a highly populated urban residential area consisting mostly of closely packed, decrepit housing units in a situation of deteriorated or incomplete infrastructure, inhabited primarily by impoverished persons.
+Dharavi would be a different fish altogether.

-Dharavi captured the imagination of Western audiences as it was the setting for Danny Boyle’s movie Slumdog Milionaire (2008) starring Dev Patel.
+We had heard of Dharavi as it captured the imagination of Western audiences being the setting for Danny Boyle’s movie Slumdog Milionaire (2008) starring Dev Patel.
+Interestingly Dev Patel would later feature in a movie about the attack on the Taj Mahal Palace Hotel in Mumbai in 2008.

-Sandwiched between the two main railway lines, over 1 million slum dogs exist on 1.75 Sq Km.
-The maze of alleys and sewer lined streets make this a city within a city.
+Sandwiched between the two main railway lines, over 1 million ‘slumdogs’ exist on area only 1.75 Sq Km.
+It’s a veritable maze of alleys and sewers lined streets make this a city within the wider Mumbai city and is a far cry from the mangrove swamp and fishing village that was here pre-colonial days.

 We got off the bus and split into 3 groups to aid our navigation through the vast urban jungle.
 First up we encountered heavier (toxic) industries such as plastic recycling and aluminium plating.
 The work conditions would give any Occupational Health Specialists an absolute fit and we were told that the workers also sleep in the factories so as best to help their meager wages go further.
 It was pretty surreal!